nyfelix/soundlab/ProjectGenereJam.md

   * Did some gain reduction with compressor to give more headroom
   * Adjust volume so it does not compete to much with the guitar

+Ok after more practicing I have recorded all banjo elements an day 7.

+### Day 7
+Singing...